 By recording your rides, you are providing a record of biking in Washington which can be used to argue for and justify funding for improved bicycle infrastructure.

-By default, those who register their team are automatically selected as Champions.
-If you do not wish to be a Champion or are keen to replace someone who has accidentally been nominated as one on your team, please get in touch.
+By default, those who register their team are automatically selected as Captain.
+If you do not wish to be a Captain, or are keen to replace someone who has accidentally been nominated as one on your team, please get in touch.

 How do I classify as a new rider?

 When you register for the Bike Challenge, you will tell us how often you have ridden in the last 12 months.
 Those who haven't ridden more than a few times in the last 12 months are classified as 'new riders'.